najmarazzaq761/Customer-Churn-Prediction/README.md

 ---

 ## 🤝 **Contributing to This Project**
-🚀 **We welcome contributions!** Whether it's adding new ML models, improving automation, or refining dashboards, your input is valuable.
+🚀 **I welcome contributions!** Whether it's adding new ML models, improving automation, or refining dashboards, your input is valuable.

 ### How to Contribute:
 1. **Fork** this repository.